emmaggie/Super-Spindle-DataSet/README.md

 # Super-Spindle-DataSet
-Companion repository for the Super Spindle Dataset paper.
+Companion repository for the paper:

-Multivariate image analysis reveals composition-dependent architectural features of Xenopus extract spindles.
+A versatile multivariate image analysis pipeline reveals features of Xenopus extract spindles.